galliot-us/smart-social-distancing/README.md

   1. Create a `data` folder.
   2. Copy the `config` file (available in this repository) corresponding to your device.
   3. Copy the bash script(s) (available in this repository) required to download the model(s) your device requires.
+  4. Optionally, copy the script `timezone.sh` (available in this repository) to run the processor using your system timezone instead of UTC.

 ###### Run on Jetson Nano
 * You need to have JetPack 4.3 installed on your Jetson Nano.